Friday Harbor Airport

 The massive, oven-baked Dutch babies at The Birch Door Cafe.

-A slice of whatever is left on the daily Pie Board at the Spruce Goose Cafe.
+A slice of daily-rotating homemade pie from the Spruce Goose Cafe.

 Photo by Bette Jo Garrett on Pexels